-Regarding reporting obligations, to minimise the burden on companies, the CRA should be aligned with the NIS2 Directive and establish a 24-hour deadline for early warning and 72-hour deadline for notification.
-Ideally, the reporting should be done to the same entities.
+Regarding the timing of reporting obligations, to minimise the burden on companies, the CRA should be aligned with the NIS2 Directive and establish a 24-hour deadline for early warning and 72-hour deadline for notification.
+To ensure transparency, convenience and impartiality, the reporting should be done to ENISA.
 The interplay between the CRA and other legislations should also be clarified, promoting harmonisation wherever possible.